Do LG TVs Have Bluetooth

 Do LG TVs Have Bluetooth?
 (YES, Here’s How to Connect…)

-Of all the TV brands on the market today, LG may have the most Bluetooth enabled options.
-Nearly every TV they make comes Bluetooth 5.0 enabled.
+Of all the TV brands on the market today, LG may have the most Bluetooth-enabled options.
+Nearly every TV they make comes with Bluetooth 5.0 enabled.

 Do LG TVs Have Bluetooth?

-Yes, the following LG TV series have Bluetooth: OLED, QNED MiniLED, NanoCell and 4K Ultra.
-To enable Bluetooth on your LG TV go to Settings > Sound > Sound Out > Bluetooth and then select your device.
-Make sure the device you’re connecting is in pairing mode, otherwise it won’t appear!
+Yes, the following LG TV series have Bluetooth: OLED, QNED MiniLED, NanoCell, and 4K Ultra.
+To enable Bluetooth on your LG TV, go to Settings > Sound > Sound Out > LG Sound Snyc Bluetooth > Detect, and then select your device.
+Make sure the device you’re connecting is in pairing mode- otherwise, it won’t appear!

 How to enable Bluetooth on your LG TV

-Before we get into the exact steps to follow to get your Bluetooth working on your TV, make sure that the device you are trying to pair is in pairing mode!
+Before we dive into the exact steps to follow to get your Bluetooth working on your TV, ensure that the device you are trying to pair is in pairing mode!

 I know this sounds obvious but you would be surprised how often people run into this issue.

-Every device requires something slightly different to get it into pairing mode.
+Every device requires something slightly different to prepare it for pairing mode.
 Air-pods, for example, require you to press and hold the button on the case until the white light starts blinking.

 Most other devices follow a similar pairing process.

-Ok, now that your device is in pairing mode, to enable Bluetooth on your LG TV follow these steps:
+OK, now that your device is in pairing mode, enable Bluetooth on your LG TV by following these steps:

 5. Pick your device from the list to start pairing!